 8 See GRI 102-46 (2016) for more guidance.

-business relationship) What are the Risk/s Identified?
-Which stakeholders are affected?
-Management Approach Identify risk/s related to material topic of the organization What are the Opportunity/ies Identified?
-Which stakeholders are affected?
-Management Approach
+business relationship) • Which stakeholders are affected?
+Management Approach ldentify risk/s related to material topic of the organization Which stakeholders are affected?
+Management Approach Identify the opportunity/ies related to material topic of the

 Climate-related risks and opportunities9